-THE RUBY CREEK INCIDENT In September 1941, Mrs. Jeannie Chapman said she was terrified at the sight of an enormous sasquatch approaching her home.
+THE RUBY CREEK INCIDENT

+In September 1941, Mrs. Jeannie Chapman said she was terrified at a the sight of an enormous sasquatch approaching her home.
 She gathered her three young children and fled to get her husband who worked nearby.
 Human-like footprints 16 inches long were found near the house.
 Unusual howling near the property during the next week caused the Chapmans to abandon their home.

 THE SASQUATCH CLASSICS

 THE WILLIAM ROE EXPERIENCE

-In the summer of 1955, William Roe, an experienced hunter, hiked up Mica Mountain, which is near the town of Tête Jaune Cache, British Columbia.
+In the summer of 1955, William Roe, an experienced hunter, hiked up Mica Mountain, which is near the town of Tete Jaune Cache, British Columbia.
 He said he saw what he thought was a bear half hidden in the forest, and calmly observed the creature from behind a bush.
 To his surprise, it stood up on two legs and walked towards him.
 Now fully visible, the creature appeared ape-like, about 6-feet tall, covered in dark brown, silver-tipped hair, and by its evident breasts, a female.
-Unaware that it was being observed, it proceeded to the edge of the bush concealing Roe.
+Unaware that it was being observed, it proceed to the edge of the bush concealing Roe.
 It crouched down and started to eat leaves from the bush.
 Roe observed the creature for a considerable time, and noted many details.
-When the creature noticed Roe, it shifted backward, stood up, turned around, and walked rapidly away.
-Roe had a rifle and leveled it on the creature, but decided not to shoot because he felt it looked too human.
+When the creature noticed Roe, it shifted backward, stood up, and walked rapidly away.
+Roe had a rifle and leveled it on the creature, but decided not to shoot because he felt it was human.
 The drawing seen here was created by Roe's daughter, Myrtle, under his direction (although some drawing aspects differ from his description).
-(Photo: Roe family)

-THE BIRTH OF THE NAME "BIGFOOT" The term "bigfoot" became the common name for the creatures in the United States in October 1958.
-As it happened, during that month, Jerry Crew, a road construction worker, saw large, humanlike footprints circling his parked bulldozer on a road being built in the Bluff Creek, California area.
+THE BIRTH OF THE NAME "BIGFOOT"

+The term "bigfoot" became the common name for the creature in the United States in October 1958.
+As it happened, during that month, Jerry Crew, a road construction worker, saw large humanlike footprints circling his parked bulldozer on a road being built in the Bluff Creek, California area.
 Such prints had been previously seen that year by Crew and other workers, and whatever was making the prints was being referred to as "bigfoot."
 Crew made a plaster cast of one of the prints and reported the incident to the Humboldt Times newspaper at Eureka, California.
-A subsequent Associated Press release used the name "Bigfoot," and nationwide publication of the story firmly established the name.
+A subsequent Associated Press release used the name "bigfoot," and nationwide publication of the story firmly established the term.

 Jerry Crew in a newspaper photograph.

-(Photo: Humboldt Times) EXPEDITIONS TO FIND SASQUATCH
+ORGANIZED EXPEDITIONS TO FIND THE SASQUATCH

-Tom Slick and members of the Pacific Northwest Expedition.
-(L to R) Ed Patrick, Tom Slick, René Dahinden, Kirk Johnson, Bob Titmus and Jeri Walsh (Tom Slick's secretary).
+Original organizers of the Pacific Northwest Expedition.
+(L to R) Ed Patrick, Tom Slick, René Dahinden, Kirk Johnson, Bob Titmus and Gerri Walsh (Tom Slick's secretary).
 John Green, another member, took the photograph.

-(Photo: J. Green) The only substantially funded and organized attempt to find sasquatch was the Pacific Northwest Expedition (PNE) which commenced operations in 1959, and continued for almost three years.
-The expedition was organized and mostly funded by Tom Slick, a Texas oil millionaire.
+The only major fully organized and funded attempt to find the sasquatch was the Pacific Northwest Expedition (PNE) which commenced operations in 1959, and continued for almost three years.
+The organization was funded by Tom Slick, a Texas oil millionaire.

 In 1961, Slick also initially financed the smaller British Columbia Expedition, headed by Bob Titmus, who worked with John Green.
-Everything found by the researchers, including all photographs, was sent to Slick's Southwest Research Institute in San Antonio, Texas.
+Everything found by the researchers, including all photographs, was sent to Slick's Southwest Foundation in San Antonio, Texas.
 Evidence found was encouraging, but failed to provide firm proof of sasquatch existence.